wangwiza/book-crud-app/README.md

 <h3 align="center">Book List CRUD App</h3>

   <p align="center">
-    Creating a web app connected to a database of all the books I've read.
+    Creating a web app connected to a database of (almost) all the books I've read.
     <br />
     <a href="https://github.com/wangwiza/book-list-crud"><strong>Explore the docs »</strong></a>
     <br />